Indian archbishop urges Catholics to pray for democracy

-NEW DELHI (AP) — The archbishop of New Delhi has waded into Indian politics, urging Catholics to pray for democracy and marginalized people.
+NEW DELHI (AP) — The archbishop of New Delhi has waded into Indian politics, urging Catholics to pray for democracy and marginalized people ahead of national elections next year, bringing a quick rebuke from the ruling party.

-Archbishop Anil Couto wrote in a May 8 letter sent to all the city’s churches that India is seeing “a turbulent political atmosphere” that threatens democracy.
+India is “witnessing a turbulent political atmosphere which poses a threat to the democratic principles enshrined in our constitution and the secular fabric of our nation,” Archbishop Anil Couto wrote in his May 8 letter, which was sent to all the city’s churches.
 He included a prayer to be read during Masses that asked “May the ethos of true democracy envelope our elections with dignity.”

-NDTV television reported that Home Minister Rajnath said he had not seen the letter, but that “India is one of those countries where minorities are safe.”
+The prayer also called for marginalized people to be “brought into the mainstream of nation-building.”

-Christians make up just 2 percent of India’s population, which is overwhelmingly Hindu.
+Home Minister Rajnath Singh said Tuesday that he had not seen the letter, but that “India is one of those countries where minorities are safe,” NDTV television reported.

 Most Read Nation & World Stories